-Be aware that applications could ask about autoimmune disease in general, make sure to answer accordingly as this would include systemic lupus.
+Be aware that applications could ask about autoimmune disease in general, make sure to answer accordingly, including systemic lupus.

 The life insurance company will then choose to move forward in 1 of 3 ways, depending on your answers.

 Denial of Coverage: This is not typically the case with SLE.
-Most companies will accept lupus patients, but you will not qualify for a top-tier plan with most companies.
+Most companies will accept lupus patients, but you may encounter a waiting period.

 Acceptance with No Waiting Period and Fair Premiums: This is the ultimate goal given your diagnosis.
 We strive to get each client a plan with no waiting period.
 Several companies offer this option.

 How To Find The Best Final Expense Life Insurance For Lupus Patients

 Each insurance company establishes varying underwriting processes.
 This is important to understand because if you have an additional health concern, it could affect the coverage eligibility for lupus patients.

 Having said that, there are a few things that you will want to watch for when obtaining insurance to cover funeral costs.